Jayesha09/NextAuth/README.md

 ShadCN UI Components: For a sleek, responsive, and user-friendly interface.
 ArcJet: Used to validate email addresses and prevent temporary or random emails from being stored in the database, ensuring secure and reliable user data.

-#Screenshot
+##Screenshot

-this is the simple home page
+This is the simple home page

 ![image alt](https://github.com/Jayesha09/NextAuth/blob/d8002e55b7ea0228ed905ccebe226e1d461c4abc/P1.png)

-this is the sign up whereby the email doesnt have an mx record which is a type of DNS record that specifies the mail server responsible for receiving emails for a domain. hence, ArcJet validates email domains by checking for the presence of an MX record to ensure that the provided email is from a valid and active domain.
+This is the sign-up page where the email domain does not have an MX record, which is a type of DNS record that specifies the mail server for receiving emails.
+ArcJet validates email domains by checking for the presence of an MX record to ensure the provided email is from a valid and active domain.

 ![image alt](https://github.com/Jayesha09/NextAuth/blob/d8002e55b7ea0228ed905ccebe226e1d461c4abc/P2.png)

-this is with a valid domain
+This is with a valid domain

 ![image alt](https://github.com/Jayesha09/NextAuth/blob/d8002e55b7ea0228ed905ccebe226e1d461c4abc/P3.png)

-this is the login page
+This is the login page

 ![image alt](https://github.com/Jayesha09/NextAuth/blob/d8002e55b7ea0228ed905ccebe226e1d461c4abc/P4.png)

-this is the simple dashboard after successful login
+This is the simple dashboard after successful login

 ![image alt](https://github.com/Jayesha09/NextAuth/blob/d8002e55b7ea0228ed905ccebe226e1d461c4abc/P5.png)

-this is the record of the user in the prisma database
+This is the user's record in the Prisma database.

 ![image alt](https://github.com/Jayesha09/NextAuth/blob/d8002e55b7ea0228ed905ccebe226e1d461c4abc/P6.png)

 #################################

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started